 Upsolver provides a visual, SQL-based interface for creating real-time tables in Athena with little engineering overhead and according to performance best practices.

 Additionally, Upsolver also enables updates/deletes to tables in Athena for common CDC and compliance use cases.

-The methodology and processing required to analyze real-time data or the billions of records that the modern enterprise produces, needs solutions provided by Apache Presto/Amazon Athena, Upsolver, AWS S3 to ensure that data is analyzed timeously, cost-effectively, and with a low-overhead in cloud-based storage and architectures.
+The methodology and processing required to analyze real-time data or the billions of records that the modern enterprise produces, needs solutions provided by Presto/Amazon Athena, Upsolver, AWS S3 to ensure that data is analyzed promptly, cost-effectively, and with low overhead in cloud-based storage and architectures.